FelixMedicusf/DuetBenchmarking/ExperimentSetup/Terraform/BechmarkingWorkers/modules/VM_Node/README.md

 # Google Cloud Platform Compute Engine

-This module provisions a VM inside a VPC with Docker installed an a few opened ports.
+This module provisions a VM inside a VPC with a deployed *Benchmarking Worker*.